yyccbb/tp/docs/UserGuide.md

 ### Viewing help : `help`

-Shows a message explaining how to access the help page.
+Prompts a popup containing the link to access the user guide.

 ![help message](images/helpMessage.png)